ginkgostreet/bad-bot-blocker/README.md

 Setup
 -----

+This should be added to the site .htaccess file just after the php version is set and defaults file on Siteground sites.
+Best discretion on where this goes is advised.
+Assumes you have other rewrite rules in place.

 If you have a bizarre or complicated setup, be sure to look everything over before using it.
 But for anyone with something that resembles